Liam Dann: Huawei decision will damage China relationship

 And it appears to have come as a complete bomb-shell for many in New Zealand's international trade and diplomatic community who were under the impression a decision was some way off.

-A clearly disappointed Spark put out a release to say it was notified directly by the head of the GCSB.
+A clearly disappointed Spark put out a release to say it was notified directly by the head of the GCSB, which put out its own release at the same time.

 That raises questions about the extent to how well the Government has managed the diplomatic process.